dasnoopy/git-check/README.md

 I wrote this utility to avoid manually check of every git repo that I compile using AUR PKGBUILD.<br />

 ```
-usage: git-check.py [-h] [-v] [-c] jsonfile
+usage: git-check.py [-h] [-v] [-c] [-a ADD_GIT_URL] jsonfile

 positional arguments:
-  jsonfile          a json file with a git repos list to check (a backup copy file is made before update the file itself)
+  jsonfile              a json file with a git repos list to check

 options:
   -h, --help            show this help message and exit
   -v, --verbose         show commits info while checking git repos
-  -c, --check_only  do not update filename (and do not create the backup file) with updated information
+  -c, --check_only      do not update filename with last commit info
+  -a ADD_GIT_URL, --add ADD_GIT_URL

 ```

 **Note 1:**